smirarab/ASTRAL/developer-guide.md

 *  [phylonet.util.BitSet](main/phylonet/util/BitSet.java): This simply modifies Java's Bitset class for improved efficiency and usability.
 *  [phylonet.tree.model.sti.STITreeCluster](main/phylonet/tree/model/sti/STITreeCluster.java): This is a cluster, which is simply a subset of the set of leaves.
 Each Cluster should be associated with a taxon identifier, and inside includes a bitset.
 	* [phylonet.tree.model.sti.STITreeCluster.Vertex](main/phylonet/tree/model/sti/STITreeCluster.java): This is an inner class inside STITreeCluster, which simply constitutes a node in the dynamic programming.
-It has various extra fields (in addition to the implicit reference to its out class, which is the cluster in the dynamic programming) for backtracking of the dynamic programming.
+It has various extra fields (in addition to the implicit reference to its outter class, which is the cluster in the dynamic programming) for backtracking of the dynamic programming.

 Then, there are interfaces and abstract classes: